Alendrik/creating-with-git/1_ends-and-beginnings/1-1_fresh-start.md

 ## Coming up with ideas - Sir, what do you mean by yes?

 As I tried to come up with separate ideas worthy of a project, I realized that I can combine lots ofwhat I want to do into one project.
 I want to publish some documentations to show companies a little more about me.
-I've also been meaning to figure out a workflow to publish my desired obsidian notes.
+I've also been meaning to figure out a workflow to publish some of my obsidian notes.
 Lastly, I want to make sure my next project can include git in some fashion.
-Rather than treating these things
+Rather than treating these things as separate ideasn, I'm turning them into one project.

 ## Turning Ideas -> Project